inspire-eu-validation/view-service/iso-19128/at44-getcapabilities-layer-use-default-style.md

 * Send a getMap request to the service endpoint with an empty STYLE parameter.
 In the respone:

-  * Check if the style used in the response is the default style defined for the requested layer.
+  * Check that the style used in the response is the default style defined for the requested layer.

 **Reference(s)**:
 * [TG VS](./README.md#ref_TG_VS), Chapter 4.2.3.3.4.8, Requirement 44